beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/03-define-module-settings.md

 ) );
 ```

-Within your section arrays should be another array that defines your fields,
-with the slug for the fields as the array keys.
-Please see the [Settings Field Reference](/beaver-builder/developer/custom-modules/cmdg-10-setting-fields-reference.md) for an in-depth look at all of the field types as well as
-additional configuration properties.
+Within your section arrays should be another array that defines your fields, with the slug for the fields as the array keys.
+Please see the [Settings Field Reference](10-setting-fields-reference.md) for an in-depth look at all of the field types as well as additional configuration properties.

-Example:

 ```php
 FLBuilder::register_module( 'MyModuleClass', array(